Guide

 That bi-directional adjustment matters when you’re trying to position a clamp one-handed while holding a workpiece.
 The clutch grabs instantly whether you’re tightening or loosening — no fumbling with lock nuts or separate mechanisms.

 Cast-iron head and tail stop with alloy steel components give this clamp the mass it needs to resist flexing under pressure.
-The baked enamel finish (orange and black) provides decent corrosion resistance, though the finish can chip if dropped according to user reviews.
+The baked enamel finish (orange and black) provides decent corrosion resistance, though the finish can chip if dropped.

 Specifications and Capacity